 Butterworts from cold winter climates hibernate as small buds.
 Species from Mexico turn into non-carnivorous succulent plants during the subtropical winter dry season.

 You can grow Butterwort plants outside in temperate to warm zones or in a pot as annuals.
 In USDA zones 10 and 11, the plants will persist as perennials and grow new rosettes, multiplying the plant's diminutive size.
 The best soil for container plants is a mix of sphagnum moss with equal parts vermiculite or sand.
 Plants situated outdoors will do best in moist soil or even near water.

-The Butterwort plant is fairly self-sufficient.
-It should not be grown indoors unless you have a gnat problem, but outside it can gather its own food.
-The plant attracts tiny insects, which get stuck in the slimy, slick coating on the leaves.
+Butterworts are fairly self-sufficient.
+They should not be grown indoors unless you have a gnat problem, but they can gather their own food outside.
+The plants attract tiny insects, which get stuck in the slimy, slick coating on the leaves.
 Their struggle encourages the release of a digestive enzyme.
-Provided the plant in the correct light, temperature, and moist conditions, the little Butterwort will thrive.
-It is not bothered by many diseases or pests.
+The little Butterwort will thrive in the correct light, temperature, and moist conditions.
+These plants are not bothered by many diseases or pests.
 The most important consideration for Butterwort care is the quality and frequency of water.
 The plant cannot dry out, or it may die.
 The type of water is crucial, however, as the plant is sensitive to certain minerals and concentrations of salt.
-Use rainwater if possible, otherwise purchase distilled water.
+Use rainwater if possible.
+Otherwise, purchase distilled water.

 - Back to genus Pinguicula

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus